-Here we are at the end of this long post on website design.
+Here we are at the end of this long post on building an effective web presence.
 If you are reading this, you have all the tools and tips needed to start your own project.
 At this point you have done:

 - Persona research to better connect with the user and communicate the value proposition of the organization.

 - Created seamless workflows to guide the user from awareness to consideration stage and help them get closer to making a purchasing decision.

 - Translated user workflows into an effective web presence.
 Included branding, CTAs and tested it with internal team and customers.

 - Selected the right content management system to meet your needs.

 I hope that by now you can see that creating an effective web presence that constantly performs and helps your business grow is not an easy task, but this what we do in our practice every day helping WDB customers succeed in the marketplace.